amoghrameshgupta2007-ctrl/gold-oil-correlation-hormuz-crisis/README.md

 ## Overview

 This project examines whether the relationship between gold and crude oil prices changed following the onset of the 2026 Strait of Hormuz crisis.
 Using daily futures price data, I computed the correlation between gold and crude oil daily returns during a "calm" period before the crisis and compared it to the correlation during the crisis period itself.
-The analysis found that the correlation was weak in both periods, but shifted from mildly positive (0.137) before the crisis to mildly negative (-0.278) during it — a real, if modest, change in how the two assets moved relative to each other.
+The analysis found that the correlation was weak in both periods, but shifted from mildly positive (0.137) before the crisis to mildly negative (-0.278) during it.

 ## Question and Hypothesis